 Malignant metastatic pheochromocytoma should be treated with alpha-blockers and beta-blockers.
 The tumor may be indolent and survival long-lasting.
-However, even with rapid tumor growth, BP can be controlled.
+However, even with rapid tumor growth, blood pressure can be controlled.
 I-131 MIBG or more recently lutetium-177 dotatate can help relieve symptoms in patients with residual disease.
-Metyrosine, a tyrosine hydroxylase inhibitor, may be used to decrease catecholamine production in patients whose BP is difficult to control.
-Radiation therapy may reduce bone pain.
+Metyrosine, a tyrosine hydroxylase inhibitor, may be used to decrease catecholamine production in patients whose blood pressure is difficult to control.
+Radiation therapy may reduce bone pain due to metastases.
 Chemotherapy is rarely effective, but the most common regimen tried is the combination of cyclophosphamide, vincristine, and dacarbazine.
 Recent data have shown some promising results with the chemotherapy agent temozolomide and targeted therapy with sunitinib or possibly cabozantinib may also be effective.

 Hypertension may be constant or episodic.

-Diagnosis involves demonstrating high levels of catecholamine products (typically metanephrine) in the serum or 24-hour metanephrines in the urine).
+Diagnosis involves demonstrating high levels of catecholamine products (typically plasma free metanephrines in the serum or 24-hour metanephrines in the urine).

 Tumors should be localized with imaging tests, sometimes using radiolabeled compounds.